 Friends' approach is "plain speaking".
-It is not rhetorical or polemical, but presents the concern sincerely from the heart and seeks truth.
+Without rhetoric, Friends present concerns sincerely and from the heart, seeking truth.
 You do not have to have all the answers.
 A few solidly based points are all you need to open the conversation.
 You are starting a relationship, and both you and the MP will learn from each other.